PerseusDL/CITE-JSON-LD/TUTORIAL.md

 Once your data has unique universal identifiers, you'll be able to use some fantastic tools to publish it.
 These same tools are also a great way for everyone to search and analyze your data, yourself included.

 ## Prerequisites
-I'm assuming you have working knowledge of JSON and RDF, and that you know what JSON-LD basically is, but you don't have much experience using it.
+I'm assuming you have working knowledge of JSON and RDF, and that you know what JSON-LD basically is but you don't have much experience using it.

 I throw around the words graph, node, edge, SPARQL, and Turtle.
 If you don't know what those mean in the context of linked-data you will be very confused if you keep reading.